USS Iwo Jima Conducts Flight Operations

-ATLANTIC OCEAN (May, 13, 2025) Marines assigned to the “Thunder Chickens” of Marine Medium Tiltrotor Squadron (VMM) 263 conduct post flight safety checks on a CH-53 Super Stallion on the flight deck.
-Iwo Jima Amphibious Ready Group (ARG) and 22nd Marine Expeditionary Unit (MEU) are underway in the Atlantic Ocean completing integrated naval warfare training.
-ARGMEUX prepared integrated naval task force for sustained, high-end Joint and combined combat.
+ATLANTIC OCEAN (May 16, 2025) An AH-1Z Cobra, assigned to the “Thunder Chickens” of Marine Medium Tiltrotor Squadron (VMM) 263, receives fuel on the flight deck of the Wasp-class amphibious assault ship USS Iwo Jima (LHD 7).
+Iwo Jima Amphibious Ready Group (ARG) and 22nd Marine Expeditionary Unit (MEU) are underway in the Atlantic Ocean completing integrated naval warfighting training.
+ARGMEUEX prepared integrated naval task forces for sustained, high-end Joint and combined combat.
 Integrated naval training provides combatant commanders and the Commander-in-Chief highly capable forces that deter adversaries, underpin American security and economic prosperity, and reassure Allies and partners.
-(U.S. Navy photo by Mass Communication Specialist Seaman Brendan Watt)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Kris R. Lindstrom)

 |Date Taken: